dashingsoft/pyarmor/docs/advanced.rst

 It also could be inserted into the end of function `site.main`, or anywhere they could be executed as module `site` is imported.

-After that `python` could run the obfuscated scripts directly, becausee the module `site` is automatically imported during Python initialization.
+After that in the virtual environment `python` could run the obfuscated scripts directly, becausee the module `site` is automatically imported during Python initialization.

 Refer to https://docs.python.org/3/library/site.html